 Ratcheting up the intensity

-After winning with a straight rip move on his first rush,
+After winning with a straight rip move on his first rush, Brandon Spikes went to a spin move on his second rep and won again.

 "You've seen two," shouted Spikes.
 "I've got another move left though!"